Ma-Marcinowski/Verificational-Model/README.md

     * Epochs of model training - EofT - by the best validation accuracy and loss result;

 * #### 3.11.
-Model v2.5.0 training on [256x256] patches (extended train database of grayscaled and noised images)
+Model v2.5.0 training on [256x256] patches

   * 3.11.1.
 Model v2.5.0:

-    * Exactly the same as v2.1.0, except for training on extended database of grayscaled and noised images.
+    * Exactly the same as v2.1.0, except for training on a database generated via preprocessing v0.5.

   * 3.11.2.
 Database:

-    * Preprocessing v0.5 (grayscaled images, slight noise is added to both CVL and IAM images instead of background thresholding to zero);
+    * Preprocessing v0.5;

     * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - ??? image pairs (equal number of positive and negative instances);